mihai337/proiect/README.md

 docker compose up
 ```

-You should pay attention to the ports, as the app is designed to work on docker.
+You should have a file named "firebase-admin.json" for firebase configuration.